lyubolp/cove/README.md

 We can have production and development configurations.

-WIP: Items are either public (no API key needed) or private (login or API key needed).
+Projects are either public (no API key needed) or private (login or API key needed).

+Some items in public projects can also be private.

 ## Config item CRUD